disco-lang/disco/docs/introduction/vars-and-types.rst

   is evaluated, it will result in a value of that type.
 * Types help make sure that we don't do nonsensical things, like ask for the length of a number, or add a number and a string.
+* Types aid us in keeping things straight in our own heads, especially once we start dealing with more complex things such as functions and sets.

 Let's begin by looking at a few standard built-in types.